tapis-project/documentation/source/technical/apps.rst

 Directory Semantics and Macros
 ------------------------------
 At job submission time the Jobs service supports the use of macros based on template variables.
 These variables may be referenced when specifying directories in an application definition.
-For a full list of supported variables please see the Jobs Service.
+For a full list of supported variables and more information please see the Jobs Service documentation.
 Here are some examples of variables that may be used when specifying directories for an application:

 * *JobUUID* - The Id of the job determined at job submission.
 * *JobOwner* - The owner of the job determined at job submission.